Annual Beckman Symposium

 Q: Can I see an agenda or event program?

 A: Yes!
-The agenda is contained within the 2020 Beckman Symposium Program, available in the accordion tab above this one.
+The finalized agenda will be contained within the 2021 Beckman Symposium Program pdf, and will be available in the accordion tab above this one.

 Q: Do I have to use Google Chrome to access the event?